 5. The Transparency Log

-Keep a user-visible log of "When I said X, here's what actually happened" or "Last time I was wrong about Y, here's why."
-Builds long-term trust by showing the system learns from failures.
+Keep a log the user can read: "When I said X, here's what actually happened," or "Last time I was wrong about Y, here's why."
+A system that owns its past misses earns trust the next time it speaks up.

 - "Last week I recommended this lead with 85% confidence.
 You marked it low-quality.
 Updated confidence: 72%."